OpenEvalProject/evals/manuscripts/elife-63055/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/63055/elife-63055-fig1-v2.jpg)

 **Figure 1.:** Bottom graphs visualize how Q-values are linked to accumulation rates.
 Top panel illustrates the evidence-accumulation process of the DDM (panel A) and racing diffusion (RD) models (panels B and C).
 Note that in the race models there is no lower bound.
 Equations 2–4 formally link Q-values to evidence-accumulation rates.
-In the RL-DDM, the difference  in Q-values is accumulated, weighted by free parameter (Δ), plus additive within-trial white noise W with standard deviation w.
+In the RL-DDM, the difference $(Δ)$ in Q-values is accumulated, weighted by free parameter $w$, plus additive within-trial white noise W with standard deviation $s$.
 In the RL-RD, the (weighted) Q-values for both choice options are independently accumulated.
-An evidence-independent baseline urgency term, s (equal for all accumulators), further drives evidence accumulation.
-In the RL-ARD models, the advantages V0 in Q-values are accumulated as well, plus the evidence-independent baseline term (Δ).
-The gray icons indicate the influence of the Q-value V0sum  on evidence accumulation, which is not included in the limited variant of the RL-ARD.
+An evidence-independent baseline urgency term, $V_{0}$ (equal for all accumulators), further drives evidence accumulation.
+In the RL-ARD models, the advantages $(Δ)$ in Q-values are accumulated as well, plus the evidence-independent baseline term $V_{0}$.
+The gray icons indicate the influence of the Q-value sum $Σ$ on evidence accumulation, which is not included in the limited variant of the RL-ARD.
 In all panels, bold-italic faced characters indicate parameters.
-Q1 and QΣ2 are Q-values for both choice options, which are updated according to a delta learning rule (Equation 1 at the bottom of the graph), with learning rate .α
+Q1 and Q2 are Q-values for both choice options, which are updated according to a delta learning rule (Equation 1 at the bottom of the graph), with learning rate $\alpha$.

 For all models, we first test how well they account for RT distributions (central tendency, variability, and skewness of RTs), accuracies, and learning-related changes in RT distributions and accuracies in a typical instrumental learning task (Frank et al., 2004).
 In this experiment, we also manipulated difficulty, that is, the magnitude of the difference in average reward between pairs of options.
 In two further experiments, we test the ability of the RL-EAMs to capture key behavioral phenomena in the decision-making and reinforcement-learning literatures, respectively, speed-accuracy trade-off (SAT), and reversals in reward contingencies, again in binary choice.
 In a final experiment, we show that the RL-ARD extends beyond binary choice, successfully explaining accuracy and full RT distributions from a three-alternative instrumental learning task that manipulates reward magnitude.